apache/arrow/docs/source/format/Changing.rst

 integration tests to confirm whether the format changes are compatible across languages and consistent.

 Reference implementations must be within complete Arrow implementations.
+For example, the C++ library is acceptable but the Python library is not, since it is a wrapper around the C++ library.
 Here are candidate
 implementations:

 * The C++ implementation